English as an Additional Language (EAL)

 The LS teacher and the regular classroom teachers are collaborators in developing and implementing educational programs for LS students.
 The collaborative process focuses on supporting general education class work.
 In cases where weaknesses are serious impediments to learning, accommodations may be implemented in the regular academic program; however, neither the curriculum nor the assessments will be modified.

 The counseling and guidance department is committed to providing a safe environment where all students have the opportunity to strive for personal and academic excellence.
 The counselor is available to provide academic, behavioral, social and emotional support to students.
-Resources for the community are made available through the counselor's office as well.
+Resources for the community are made available through the counselor's office or via this Elementary Counseling Website.

 The Elementary school has implemented a Positive Behavior Intervention Support system (PBIS).
 This system is based on the premise of continual teaching, modeling and reinforcement of positive behavior.
 As the system supports positive behavior, it reduces discipline problems and promotes a climate of greater productivity, safety and learning.
 PBIS focuses on being proactive rather than reactive while using a systematic method of instruction for desired positive behavior.